gre/developer-portal/_docs/coin/writing-tests.md

 pnpm cli:run cleanSpeculos && SEED="generate a seed for testing" COINAPPS="/path/to/coin/apps/folder" ledger-live bot -c mycoin
 ```

-- Generate a SEED, [iancoleman.io/bip39/](https://iancoleman.io/bip39/).
+- Generate a 24 words SEED, [iancoleman.io/bip39/](https://iancoleman.io/bip39/).
 Use this seed for testing purpose only, then use the command before to have an adresse and send some currencies into it

 - The bot will execute each scenario if it met the requirement, then it will wait until the sync find the broadcasted transaction